matheus23/irreactive.com/content/functional-graphics.md

 # Going further

-I've been experimenting more and more with this kind of declarative graphics API.
-I want to take it further:
+The points in this blog post go beyond just 'graphics APIs'.
+Expression-based programming with types can be applied to many more areas.
+Nonetheless, I'm personally very interested in finding good solutions for graphics APIs, so I want to take this principle further:

 * What about responsive pictures?
 Layout?
 * What about interaction?
 Clicking things, click regions, focus?
 State?